Best powered subwoofers for 2021

-Best powered subwoofer for large rooms: SVS PB-2000 Pro
+Best subwoofer for large rooms — SVS PB-2000 Pro

 SVS has become one of the industry's top subwoofer companies, and the PB-2000 Pro is a perfect example of why.

-This rockstar sub can fill large rooms with ridiculous amounts of high-quality bass, and is an excellent choice if you really love to feel the bass hit you in the chest during action scenes.
+This giant ported sub can fill large rooms with ridiculous amounts of high-quality bass.
+It's an excellent choice if you love to feel the visceral slam of bass in your chest during action scenes.